KaileJie/petblog/docs/stripe-sub-implementation.md

 #### 2. Get Your Price ID

 1. In Stripe Dashboard, go to **Products** (in the left sidebar)
-2. Click on your product (e.g., "PetBlog Premium")
+2. Click on your product (e.g., "PawStories Premium")
 3. Under the product, you'll see your price(s)
 4. Click on the price you want to use
 5. You'll see the **Price ID** at the top (starts with `price_`)